 We all know that a sedentary lifestyle can lead to major health problems.
 And many of us take steps every day to combat that by working out and making healthy choices.
 However, research in the last few years has found that even if you work out vigorously a few times a week or even every day, you are putting yourself at risk for chronic health problems if you still sit for the remainder of the day.

 Dr. Weiss noted that extended periods of sitting can lead to common issues such hip and knee pain, muscle atrophy, joint problems and poor posture, and it is also associated with a significantly higher risk of heart disease, diabetes, obesity, cancer, osteoporosis and depression.
 In fact, some health experts contend that sitting is worse than smoking.

 “Sitting is just about the worst thing you can do for your body,” agreed Dr. Weiss.

-The British Journal of Sports Medicine (BJSM) recently came out with specific guidelines for office workers to help reduce the health risks of too much sitting:
+Guidelines from the British Journal of Sports Medicine offer office workers strategies to help reduce the health risks of too much sitting:

-- Stand up frequently throughout the day.
-Aim for a total of two hours of standing per day.
+- Stand up frequently throughout the day, aiming for a total of two hours of standing or walking daily

 Sit Less at Work

 It can be easy to get focused on the tasks at hand at work and before you know it, you have been sitting all day.
 Try a few of these tips to get in more standing time at work: